What is considered a disability?

 People with disabilities use the Internet, so websites need to be set up for use by screen readers and people who need captions.
 Best practice is to ensure that millions of people who use screen readers can access your website.
 By making your website fully accessible for those who have either visual or auditory disabilities, you will be able to reach millions of additional views.
 In order to do so, all online videos and audio files should include captions.
 Add textual descriptions, often called “alternative text,” to charts, graphs, images and maps so that they are discernible by assistive technology.
 Add audio description for materials presented visually.
 Ensure your website includes a site index.
 Conduct usability studies for your highest traffic URLs for both your external and internal websites to verify that your websites work effectively with screen reading and other assistive technology.
 Have a plan in place to ensure that social media postings are accessible, including blog posts and newsletters.
 Many of these things also increase your Search Engine Optimization, increasing your reach.
 Watch RespectAbility’s webinar on web accessibility: https://youtu.be/hSrfeCk_Bzw.
 Has a person who is blind and who uses adaptive computer technology checked your website for accessibility?

 While studios and networks ensure their television and film content includes closed captioning, sometimes videos on websites are forgotten.
 This may include a video in your recruitment hiring section or a preview of an upcoming film.
 Video hosting sites such as YouTube and Vimeo have free tools that allow users to add automated subtitles to their clips, but this is not as reliable.
 Auto captioning, which is great technology, is not always perfect.
 We would recommend ensuring the accuracy of the captions.
+YouTube Help has a walkthrough on how to edit captions.
 Making a transcript of the video available online is also an incredibly helpful resource for users who have auditory disabilities, like Deafness or Hard of Hearing.

 You should have multiple ways to share materials.
 Handouts should be provided in an electronic version during meetings and presentations for individuals who need or want to use technology to access and manipulate the materials.
 Provide individuals with transcripts for purely audio files that do not have a visual component.
 Offer people a way to sign up for an event without using a computer, like registering via phone.